Rooyca/obsidian-api-request/docs/docs/en/codeblocks.md

 ### method

 Specifies the request method.
-The default value is `GET` and the available values are:
+The default value is `GET` and the available methods are:

 - GET
 - POST